Ariel Palácio

-Ariel Felipe Gomes da Rosa (born 4 July 1998), known as Ariel Felipe, Ariel Palácio or simply Ariel, is a Brazilian footballer who plays as a midfielder for Anápolis.
+Ariel Felipe Gomes da Rosa (born 4 July 1998), known as Ariel Felipe, Ariel Palácio or simply Ariel, is a Brazilian footballer who plays as a midfielder for Atlético Goianiense.

 Club career

 Ariel was born in Erechim, Rio Grande do Sul, and represented hometown sides before joining Internacional's youth categories in 2015.
 He left in 2016 and subsequently joined Lajeadense, but was loaned to Grêmio in February 2017.

 Back to Lajeadense for the 2018 season, Ariel became a part of the first team, featuring regularly in the year's Campeonato Gaúcho Série A2.
 On 4 December 2019, he was announced at São Luiz on loan, but ended the 2020 at Juventude's under-23 squad, also in a temporary deal.

 On 29 December 2021, Ariel was announced at Anápolis.
 He returned to Lajeadense for the 2022 Gaúcho Série A2, before rejoining Anápolis on 15 July, now for the Série D.

 On 3 August 2022, still owned by Lajeadense, Ariel moved to Marília and reached the final of the year's Copa Paulista.
 Despite being included in MACs squad for the 2023 campaign, he returned to Anápolis in January 2023 after activating a release clause.

 On 30 March 2023, Ariel agreed to a contract with Série A side Goiás.
 He made his debut for the club five days later, coming on as a late substitute for Alesson in a 0–0 home draw against Independiente Santa Fe, for the year's Copa Sudamericana.